BIOSCI 220 : Quantitative Biology

-For this course, you can expect 2 hours of lectures, a three hour laboratory (one week off, two weeks on), 3 hours of reading and thinking about the content and 3 hours of work on assignments and/or test preparation.
+For this course, you can expect 1 hour of lectures, a 3 hour lab/tutorial, 3 hours of reading and thinking about the content and 3 hours of work on assignments/preparation.

 A remote version of the course can be made available to students located overseas because of border restrictions, or those with an exemption to study remotely.